- Exquisite African wildlife: sights and sounds

 Distance: around 450 km on tarred road.

-Transportation/fuel, accommodation, meals as per itinerary, mineral water in the car, national park entrance fee, tour guide for the entire tour, transfer ‚to and from’ Windhoek to the lodge/hotel after the tour.
+Transport, fuel, 2 nights lodge accommodation and reservations, meals as per itinerary, national park entrance fee, experienced tour guide for the entire tour.

 Not included in the tour’s price: